google/WebFundamentals/src/site/monetization/ad-monetization/how-ads-work.markdown

 collection: ad-monetization
 key-takeaways:
   tldr:
-    - Choose the ads platform best for your site; the Adsense platform is free and available to all websites; the DoubleClick platform suit large sites with adversiting teams.
+    - Choose the ads platform best for your site; the Adsense platform is free and available to all websites; the DoubleClick platform suit large sites with advertising teams.
     - The best ads look at home on your site; their color, content, size, and location enhance user experience.
     - Users click on ads that are relevant to the content they are looking for; understand how ads targeting works so that you can maximize your revenue.
 notes: